laravel/nova-docs/4.0/search/README.md

 ## Searchable Columns

-To define which resource fields are searchable, you may assign an array of database columns in the `search` property of your resource class.
-This includes `id` column by default, but you may override it to your needs:
+To define which resource fields are searchable, you may assign an array of database columns to the `search` property of your resource class.
+This array includes the `id` column by default:

 ```php
 /**